 “That kills the devil in the soul”… laughing he adds, “I’m afraid I got a bit carried away.”

 “No, what you said was almost poetic itself”, she grins like a dragon lady amidst the primeval trees and giant foliage.
-Her starched white dress almost surgical, lacking sexuality nor tranquility.
-A walking Venus Fly Trap in search of it’s prey.
+Her starched white dress was almost surgical, lacking sexuality nor tranquility.
+A walking Venus Fly Trap in search of its prey.